 Any such downgrade of the Group could have an adverse effect on Prudential's financial flexibility, requirements to post collateral under or in connection with transactions and ability to manage market risk exposures.
 In addition, the interest rates or other costs that the Group incurs in respect of its financing activities may increase as a result.
-A credit rating downgrade may also affect public confidence in the Group's products and may adversely impact its ability to market products, retain current policyholders or attract new policyholders.
+A credit rating downgrade may also affect public confidence in the Group's products and may adversely impact on its ability to market products, retain current policyholders or attract new policyholders.

-1.6 Prudential is subject to the risk of exchange rate fluctuations owing to the geographical diversity of its businesses.
+1.7 Prudential is subject to the risk of exchange rate fluctuations owing to the geographical diversity of its businesses.

 Due to the geographical diversity of Prudential's businesses, Prudential is subject to the risk of exchange rate fluctuations.
-Prudential's operations generally write policies and invest in assets denominated in local currencies, but in some markets Prudential also write policies and invest in assets denominated in non-local currencies, primarily in the US dollar.
+Prudential's operations generally write policies and invest in assets denominated in local currencies.
 Although this practice limits the effect of exchange rate fluctuations on local operating results, it can lead to fluctuations in Prudential's consolidated financial statements upon the translation of results into the Group's presentation currency.
 This exposure is not currently separately managed.
 The Group presents its consolidated financial statements in US dollars.
 The results of some entities within the Group are not denominated in or linked to the US dollar and some enter into transactions which are conducted in non-US dollar currencies.
 Prudential is subject to the risk of exchange rate fluctuations from the translation of the results of these entities and non-US dollar transactions and the risks from the maintenance of the HK dollar peg to the US dollar.
 In cases where a non-US dollar denominated surplus arises in an operation which is to be used to support Group capital or shareholders' interest (ie remittances), this currency exposure may be hedged where considered economically favourable.
 Prudential is also subject to the residual risks arising from currency swaps and other derivatives that are used to manage the currency exposure.

-2. RISKS RELATING TO SUSTAINABILITY AND ENVIRONMENTAL, SOCIAL AND GOVERNANCE (ESG) MATTERS
+2. RISKS RELATING TO SUSTAINABILITY AND ENVIRONMENTAL, SOCIAL AND GOVERNANCE ('ESG') MATTERS